BobBoldin/splice_horizon/docs/episodes/ch07/draft.md

 Draeven reached the rail and stood a half step behind the crowd with his hands clasped.
 He watched the faces first and the world second.
 Security did its slow scan of the room and then did it again because the body likes to have a job when the heart is busy.

 Mira arrived in a clean jacket with tape still at one wrist.
-She stopped two paces from the glass, took in a breath as if the air had flavor, and let it go in a way that did not look like relief but sounded like it.
+She stopped two paces from the glass, took in a breath as if the air had flavor, and let it go in a way that sounded like relief.

 Elias stood beside her.
 He carried nothing.
 No slate, no pen.
 He let his eyes rest on the green and the cloud and the light.
-The lines on his face did not leave, but they changed their meaning.
+The lines on his face remained, and their meaning changed.

 Joren leaned close enough for his sleeve to touch Kaela's.
 "It looks like a promise," he said.